isar/isar/docs/docs/schema.md

 | **float**  | `double.NaN` |
 | **double** |  `double.NaN` |

-`bool`, `String` and `List` have a separate `null` representation.
+`bool, `String`, and `List` have a separate `null` representation.

-This behavior enables performance improvements and it allows you to change the nullability of your fields freely without requiring migration or special code to handle `null` values.
+This behavior enables performance improvements, and it allows you to change the nullability of your fields freely without requiring migration or special code to handle `null` values.

 :::warning
 The `byte` type does not support null values.